anjalukic/genome-informatics-GIAB-de-novo-search/README.md

 ---
 ### VCF files
 &nbsp;&nbsp;&nbsp;&nbsp;The Variant Call Format ([VCF](https://en.wikipedia.org/wiki/Variant_Call_Format)) specifies the format of a text file used in bioinformatics for storing gene sequence variations.
 It contains the VCF header and the columns of a VCF.
 The header begins the file and provides metadata describing the body of the file.
-The body of VCF follows the header, and is tab separated into 8 mandatory columns and an unlimited number of optional columns that may be used to record other information about the sample(s).
+&nbsp;&nbsp;&nbsp;&nbsp;The body of VCF follows the header, and is tab separated into 8 mandatory columns and an unlimited number of optional columns that may be used to record other information about the sample(s).

 ![VCF file exapmle](images/vcf_file.png)